Well, my original first-Wednesday-of-the-year message has been altered a bit.

 You can be disgusted with the haps and shine at work.
 Being temperamental is what the darkness wants you to do.
 So, don’t give your heart away and while you’re taking notes, remember this one – Galatians 6:7-8New Living Translation (pretty easy to remember the number sequence, right?)

 “Don’t be misled—you cannot mock the justice of God.
 You will always harvest what you plant.
 Those who live only to satisfy their own sinful nature will harvest decay and death from that sinful nature.
 But those who live to please the Spirit will harvest everlasting life from the Spirit.”

-It may worse before it get better, but keep watching.
+It may get worse before it gets better, but keep watching.
 Keep paying attention to God’s move in and out of you.
 Keep sowing the good seeds.